 There are four conditions that, when met, will guarantee that a student will be victimized by a bully.
 In my many years as a principal and school superintendent, I have found that these four conditions are always met when investigating a victim who has been bullied.

-Condition No. 1 — Victim does not “stand up” to the bully
+Condition No. 1 — Victim does not “stand up” to

 The starting point for bullying activity occurs at the earliest stage when a bully targets a boy or girl and engages in some preliminary bullying such as name calling, aggressive behaviour such as pushing or shoving or some other intimidating action.

 The bully is checking out whether the identified victim will provide any form of resistance to the unwanted negative behaviour.
 Resistance can vary depending on the individual situation, but it can range from a verbal outburst such as “no, leave me alone” to a more aggressive response that might include a verbal rebuke, as well as a noticeable change in behaviour that clearly indicates that the child does not appreciate nor welcome the unwanted behaviour.